by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Despite the situation, tensions ran strong between the two native-born Russians, each holding an opposing view from the other.

-Out on Liberty Island in New York Harbor, the Statue of Liberty welcomed many an immigrant to the American shores.
-Her face was the first thing they would see arriving at this new world of opportunity.
+Out on Liberty Island in New York Harbor, the Statue of Liberty had welcomed many an immigrant to the American shores, her face being the first thing they would see arriving at this new world of opportunity.

 A twenty-five-foot-tall form stood on the island, its smooth surface clear to reveal churning chemicals inside its body.
 Chemo looked out upon the water, opened the orifice that would correspond to a mouth, and began to spew forth a spray of chemicals.
 Seventeen different corrosive acids shot down into the waters, a number of them causing the liquid’s surface to burst into flames.
 The rest would seep into the waters themselves, causing pollution that would likely take years to clean up.

 Just below the water’s surface, two pairs of combatants fought.

 “My, my,” the mutated creature known as the Shark said as it bared its teeth.
 “What do we have here?
 A pretty little morsel if ever I saw one.”
 He began to choke the purple-haired female swimmer that challenged him.

 Aquagirl grabbed at his hands.
 It took every bit of her strength and her limited telepathic abilities, but she was eventually able to break his grasp.
 “I didn’t come here to be your lunch,” said Tula.
 “We came to stop you.”